jhpyle/docassemble/_docs/installation.md

 # <a name="upgrade"></a>Upgrading **docassemble**

+To see what version of **docassemble** you are running, log in as an administrator and go to "Configuration" from the menu.
+To find out the version number of the latest available **docassemble** software, visit to the [**docassemble** PyPI page].
+The "Configuration" page might report that the "Python" version number and the "system" version number are different.
+This may happen when you upgrade a **docassemble** extension package: the **docassemble** [Python] packages are dependencies and will be upgraded to the latest version available on [PyPI], while the parts of **docassemble** that are outside of these packages (the "system") remain as they were when you first installed **docassemble**.
+Updates to the "system" files are rare, so it is usually not a problem for the "Python" version number to be ahead of the "system" version number.
+If there is a compatibility issue, you will see a warning.

 To upgrade a local installation of **docassemble** and its dependencies, do the following.
 (This assumes that in the past you cloned **docassemble** into the directory `docassemble` in the current